Withernsea: Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

-The area is served by BBC Radio Humberside, Viking FM, Seaside FM, Capital Yorkshire and Greatest Hits East Yorkshire.
+The area is served by BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire, Seaside FM, Capital Yorkshire and Greatest Hits East Yorkshire.
 Ofcom awarded Seaside FM a community radio licence to broadcast to the town on 105.3 MHz and the station launched on 5 October 2007 from studios at 27 Seaside Road.
+It ceased broadcasting in October 2022.
 Weekly newspaper The Holderness Gazette also has offices on Seaside Road.

 Education

 There are a number of primary schools located in Withernsea which serve the surrounding area.
 Withernsea High School is the main secondary provider and has a technology college.
 The high school was refurbished in 2015.